 The Census is a population count of the United States that happens every 10 years.
 It determines the distribution of money and political power from the federal government to our communities.
-The next Census begins April 1, 2020.
+The Census began April 1, 2020.

 The Library is proud to be part of the Morton Grove Complete Count Committee.
-Check this page for updates and resources as the Census approaches.
+Read on to learn more about the Census timeline, helpful resources, and more.

 What is the Census?

 From the Census Bureau:

 The census asks questions that provide a snapshot of the nation.
 Census results affect your voice in government, how much funding your community receives, and how your community plans for the future.